 The Alstom Open de France is our next stop on the European Tour, taking us to the outskirts of Paris and the top quality Albatross course at Le Golf National which will host the 2018 Ryder Cup.
-This is the 12th consecutive year we'll have played this tournament at Le Golf National, the 21st time in total, so there's plenty of course data to review thankfully.
-In addition there's a decent quality field attracted by the highest prize fund in continental Europe with the likes of top 10 OWGR players Matt Kuchar, Luke Donald and Graeme McDowell headlining the event.
+This is the 13th consecutive year we'll have played this tournament at Le Golf National, the 22nd time in total, so there's plenty of course data to review.
+In addition there's a reasonable quality field attracted by the highest prize fund of the continental Europe events with the likes of top 30 OWGR players Martin Kaymer, Thomas Bjorn, Victor Dubuisson and defending champion Graeme McDowell headlining the event.

-Le Golf National is always set up strongly for this event and there's danger on many holes if you miss fairways with water lurking at the start and end of the round.
+Le Golf National is always set up strongly for this event and danger lurks on many holes if you miss fairways with water at the start and end of the round.
 The 7,331 yard, par 71 stadium course was designed to test the very best golfers with a premium on accurate driving and, in particular, approaches to the difficult, undulating greens.
 Missing greens isn't an option here as scrambling is tough, so attacking from the fairway has to be the only real strategy and finding the right parts of greens with any consistency is only really possible from the short stuff.